aehparta/rpi-rack-system/README.md

 ---
 <img src="https://github.com/aehparta/rpi-rack-system/blob/master/images/ui-overview.png" width="50%"><img src="https://github.com/aehparta/rpi-rack-system/blob/master/images/ui-slot-view.png" width="50%">

 The control UI.
 As seen from the second image, there are some (known) software bugs.
-This bug related to some random characters appearing once in a few minutes is known to me and I know how to fix it.
-Someday after other things work better.
+This bug related to some random characters appearing once in a few minutes is known to me and I know how to fix it when I have the time.